-Questions - An 33.
-What information do you think a dog breeder should provide when applying for breeder registration or renewal? □ The number of dogs being kept on the premises $\ \square$ A description of the premises where the dogs are being kept □ A description of the facilities ☐ The breed of dogs ⋈ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☐ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards Other - please specify:
+- 33. What information do you think a dog breeder should provide when applying for breeder registration or renewal? - $\hfill\square$ The number of dogs being kept on the premises - $\hfill\square$ A description of the premises where the dogs are being kept - □ A description of the facilities - $\hfill\square$ The breed of dogs - Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law.

+□ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards

-Dogs West membership number should be used for Dogs West members, and they should be exempt from breeder registration as we already comply with comprehensive Regulations and a Code of Ethics, which are enforced.
+Other - please specify: Dogs West Members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive Regulations and a Code of Ethics.

+- 34. What do you think local governments should take into account when considering a dog breeder application or renewal? - □ The number of dogs being kept on the premises

+$\hfill\square$ The breed of dogs

+□ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law

+Other - please specify: Dogs West members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive regulations and a Code of Ethics.

-34. What do you think local governments should take into account when considering a dog breeder application or renewal? □ The number of dogs being kept on the premises □ The breed of dogs ☑ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law □ Other - please specify: The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
 It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.

-35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? ☒ Yes ☐ No ☐ Unsure 36.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? □ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? □ No ☑ Unsure Local Governments do not have the resources to carry out inspections of this nature - impossible to expect this will happen.
+- 35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? - □ Yes -  No - 36.
+In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?

+$\hfill\square$ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment $\hfill$ If yes, how many?

+□ No

+⊠ Unsure

+Local Governments do not have the resources to carry out inspections of this nature - how will they be able to do more?